ʻOkina: Appearance

 The phrase ʻŌlelo Hawaiʻi, meaning "Hawaiian language", set in Gentium Book typeface.
 In the second line, the character-variant option for large apostrophe-like letters is set.

 In many typefaces, the symbol for the ʻokina looks identical to the symbol for the curved single opening quotation mark.
 In others (like Linux Libertine) it is a slightly different size, either larger or smaller, as seen in the adjacent image.

 The phrase illustrated is surrounded by single opening and closing quotation marks.
 There is one ʻokina before the Ō and another one before the last i.
 These are slightly smaller than the quotation marks in the first line and slightly larger in the second.

 Case

 The ʻokina is treated as a separate letter in the Hawaiian alphabet.
+It is unicameral—that is, it does not have separate uppercase (capital or majuscule) and lowercase (small or minuscule) forms—unlike the other letters, all of which are basic Latin letters.
 It is used only before vowels: ʻa, ʻe, ʻi, ʻo, ʻu.
-It is unicameral—that is, it does not have separate uppercase (capital or majuscule) and lowercase (small or minuscule) forms—unlike the other letters, all of which are basic Latin letters.
 For words that begin with an ʻokina, capitalization rules affect the vowel: for instance, at the beginning of a sentence, the name of the letter is written "ʻOkina", with a capital O.